-Any other countries/areas
+Country/Area of origin Any other countries/areas

-The above-mentioned volume refers to the sum of wood fuels for tobacco curing and paper and pulp-based direct materials sourced in 2019 which did not originate from forest risk countries as per CDP Guidance (Austria, Belarus, Belgium, Bosnia, Bulgaria, Canada, Chile, China, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxemburg, Malawi, Netherlands, New Zealand, Norway, Pakistan, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, Uruguay, U.S.A).
-Nonetheless, in 2019 PMI continued to implement a harmonized and verifiable monitoring framework to allow monitoring of progress towards PMI's goals on sustainable leaf curing fuel in the markets from where we source Virginia Flue-Cured.
-As part of this monitoring framework, tobacco leaf suppliers are required to report on the location of their contracted tobacco farmers and to collect information regarding the source of firewood.
-PMI's monitoring framework has been verified by a third party since 2018.
-Direct Materials' traceability data are tracked on a yearly basis for paper and pulpbased products (acetate tow, board and paper used for packaging and fine papers).
+The above-mentioned volume refers to the sum of wood fuels for tobacco curing and paper and pulp-based direct materials sourced in 2020 which did not originate from forest risk countries as per CDP Guidance (Austria, Belgium, Bosnia, Canada, Chile, China, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxemburg, Malawi, Netherlands, New Zealand, Norway, Pakistan, Poland, Portugal, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, Uruguay, U.S.A).
+In 2020 PMI has continued to implement a harmonized and verifiable monitoring framework to allow monitoring of progress towards PMI's goals on sustainable leaf curing fuel in the markets from where we source Virginia Flue-Cured.
+As part of this monitoring framework, tobacco leaf suppliers are required to report on the location of their contracted tobacco farmers, to collect information regarding the source of firewood and through this method the fuel consumption is measured.
+PMI's monitoring framework has been verified by a third party since 2018 and from the 3rd party verification conducted in 2020, all of our tobacco leaf suppliers achieved 100% compliance to PMI's monitoring framework.
+Direct Materials' traceability data are tracked on a yearly basis for paper and pulp-based products (acetate tow, board and paper used for packaging and fine papers).
 They are based on previous year actuals deliveries.
 We request suppliers to provide qualitative data (information requested down to Forest Management Units location) as well as quantitative data (in percentage of total volume delivered).
 For the countries not identified as a high-risk country in our risk analysis, suppliers were not requested to disclose at a level of detail beyond country level.